Hardcoreprawn/architecture/input/posts/principles/Core-Vs-Context.md

 We want to minimise context problems and maximise the focus we can give Core problems.

 * Contextual problems should be considered for outsourcing.
-* Corte problems could be assisted by outsourcing, but must remain withint the purview of the business.
+* Corte problems could be assisted by outsourcing but must remain within the purview of the business.
 This could be done to get past a skill gap or short deadline.
 * Context problems are best 'leased' rather than built.
 Outsourcing services for these things will let an expert manage it and ultimately save time/money/energy.
 * Core problems need to minimise dependencies and maximise local control, to ensure the business can adapt.